-Indirect taxes are applied to the transfers of real estate properties to a SIIQ as follows:
+Indirect taxes are applied to the transfers of real estate properties to a SIIQ as follows

-Commercial buildings are exempt from VAT, but it is possible to opt for the VAT application (22% or 10%).
+Commercial buildings are exempt from VAT, but opting for the VAT application (22% or 10%) is possible.
 In addition, the registration tax is applied at the lump sum of EUR 200 and, irrespective of the VAT application or not, 1.5% mortgage tax and 0.5% cadastral tax are levied on the fair market value (purchase price).
-In the case that commercial buildings are transferred to a SIIQ from the companies that built them or carried out some restructuring works in the preceding five years, compulsorily VAT applies (at the rate of 22% or 10%).
+If commercial buildings are transferred to a SIIQ from the companies that built them or carried out some restructuring works in the preceding five years, compulsorily VAT applies (at the rate of 22% or 10%).